 Former ITF Junior Omar Laabidi has recalled being repeatedly beaten by a 12-year-old Ons Jabeur ahead of the Tunisian star’s French Open title bid.

 Laabidi revealed that Jabeur was quickly nicknamed Roger Federer as she rose through the ranks in Hammam Sousse beating not only girls but boys as well.

-This month Jabeur surged to victory at the Madrid Open at the age of 27 the first WTA 1000 trophy of her career.
+This season Jabeur surged to a Maiden WTA 1000 victory at the Madrid Open at the age of 27 the first trophy of that level in her career to date.

 “We used to call her Roger Federer,” he said.

 Laabidi says that Jabeur’s drop-shot mastery is nothing new, recalling how a match against her left him with a broken arm

 “One time during a training match she hit a drop shot that I tried so hard to return that I broke my arm,” he said.